KDE/kstars/README.md

 * **Add your upstream.** Add the KStars main repo to your forked repo.
     * git remote add upstream https://invent.kde.org/education/kstars

-You are setup now.
-The following steps are used for each new feature you will to develop.
+You are set up now.

+**Steps used for each change.** After the one-time setup (above), the steps below could be used for each new feature submission.
+In summary, you will make a feature branch in your local repository, make your desired changes there and test, push them to your fork, create a request to merge your fork with the main KStars repo, wait for feedback, and possibly iterate on your changes hoping for approval from an authority.

 * **Create your feature branch.**
     * git checkout -b YOUR_BRANCH_NAME